The Ultimate Bread Baking Guide: How to Make Bread from Scratch

-To proof, dissolve the yeast in a dish with half a teaspoon of sugar and warm water.
-You want the water to be around 110ºF.
+To proof the yeast, dissolve it in a dish of warm water with 1/2 teaspoon of sugar.
+You want the water to be around 110º.
 If you go hotter, you can risk killing the yeast (and then you have to start again).
-You know the yeast is alive and ready for bread when it starts to bubble and foam
+You’ll know the yeast is alive and ready for bread when it starts to bubble and foam.

 With the proofing taken care of, add canola oil to the yeast mixture.

-In another bowl, whisk together the dry ingredients: half of the flour, sugar and salt.
-Add the wet mixture to the dry and work into a sticky dough.
-When the mix comes together, add in additional flour a half cup at a time until you have a soft bread dough.
+In another bowl, whisk together half of the flour, as well as the sugar and salt.
+Add the wet mixture to the dry ingredients and work it into a sticky dough.
+When the mix comes together, add in the additional flour half a cup at a time until you have a soft bread dough.

 Now for the fun part!
 When your dough is made, turn it out onto a floured surface to knead.

 Kneading is the process where you push, pull and stretch the bread.
 The purpose is to develop gluten.
 Gluten helps give the bread structure (without it, it would crumble) and gives it that bit of chew we all love.

 To knead, take the heel of your hand and push the dough forward to stretch it.
 Then fold it in on itself, give it a quarter turn and repeat.
 Knead until your bread dough is stretchy and doesn’t tear when you spread it between your fingers.
 Kneading times vary, but for this specific loaf, aim for about 10 minutes.
 Don’t worry about overkneading by hand—you will be tired long before you overwork the dough.

 Step 4: Proof the dough

 Next, let your bread proof.
 That means setting the dough aside so the yeast can do its work: creating air bubbles.